tzndr/interactive-map/README.md

 # Interactive Map with Google Maps API

 ## About
 An interactive map of Silicon Valley created with Google Maps API, Javascript, HTML, CSS, and the KnockoutJS framework.
 This dynamic map is filterable and includes highlighted locations that use observables to update the webpage asynchronously with location-specific information, depending on the selected marker.
-This information includes an interactive Google StreetView image, company logo and address, as well as relevant New York Times and Wikipedia articles gathered asynchronously using AJAX, JSON, and third party APIs.
+This information includes an interactive Google StreetView image, company logo and address, as well as relevant New York Times and Wikipedia articles gathered using AJAX, JSON, and third party APIs.

 ## Opening the Map
 1. Save all project files and folders in a single directory.